EV charging in Philippines

 Counts derived from imported station inventory in Philippines.

-- What connectors are used in the Philippines?
+- What types of EV connectors are common in the Philippines?

-- Is home charging worth it in the Philippines?
+- How much does public EV charging cost in the Philippines?